unlaunch/documentation/_docs/features/projects-and-environments.md

 </div>

 #### Production vs Non-Production environments
 The Production environment is **special**.
 Unlike other environments, it cannot be deleted.
 In other words, all projects must have at least the _Production_ environment.
-Unlaunch SDKs will try and use sensisble defaults for production versus non-production environments.
+Unlaunch SDKs will try and use sensible defaults for production versus non-production environments.
 We refer to all environments besides production as **non-production** environments.

 ### Create, Edit & Delete Environments